• Skip to primary navigation

 Soak in Incredible Views at Cape Royal

 Hike out to a point and experience several different vantage points of the canyon.
-This is one of the best Grand Canyon North Rim trails.
+This is one of the most stunning Grand Canyon North Rim trails.
 There are even a few areas where you can get close to the edge if you dare.
 Cross Angel’s Window, a natural bridge out to 270-degree views.

 Continue down the accessible path towards Cape Royal itself for some of the best accessible hiking on the North Rim of the Grand Canyon.
 There are a few areas where you can hike on a path out towards barrier-free canyon views if you dare.
 Hike Cape Royal after sunrise to avoid the busiest crowds.